-The Jackson County Freedom Wall Commission seeks to recognize outstanding individuals who have demonstrated either currently or in the past, exceptional leadership qualities in their ongoing efforts to enhance the African American community in a variety of sustainable ways.
-Individuals will be considered who possess one or more of the qualities listed below:
+The Jackson County Freedom Wall Commission seeks to recognize outstanding individuals who have demonstrated, either currently or in the past, exceptional leadership qualities in their ongoing efforts to enhance the quality of life in the urban community.
+Individuals chosen should be those whose work significantly impacts the African American community in Jackson County, Missouri.
+Nominees can be living or honored posthumously.

 Individuals nominated for this recognition will have demonstrated several of the following examples of exceptional community leadership and service:

 - Portray a positive attitude, articulate a positive sense of direction and project hope for individuals and the forward movement of the African American community

 - Have a commitment to the values of justice and caring

 - Exhibit particular tenacity or energy in pursuing equality for the African American community

 - Develop awareness of equality/welfare in others (i.e. through positive role modeling, through teaching & learning initiatives or curriculum development)

 - Identify opportunities to enhance the quality of life of vulnerable individuals